davidadabao/How-to-Set-Up-Tenable-Nessus-to-Scan-a-Windows-10-VM-on-VirtualBox-for-Vulnerabilities/README.md

 Optional: Scans can be configure to be scheduled under advanced settings.

-## 4. Scan Windows 10 VM with Nessus
-1. Create a
+## 4. Review and Remediate Vulnerabilities
+Once the scan is complete, go to the Scans tab and click on your completed scan.
+Nessus provides a detailed report of identified vulnerabilities, including their severity levels and recommended remediation steps.

+FYI: After addressing the vulnerabilities, run another scan to ensure that the issues have been resolved and that no new vulnerabilities have been introduced.

 ## Conclusion
-By following these steps, you can effectively set up Tenable Nessus to scan your Windows 10 virtual machine on VirtualBox for vulnerabilities.
+By following these steps, i was able to effectively set up Tenable Nessus to scan my Windows 10 virtual machine on VirtualBox for vulnerabilities.
 Regular vulnerability scanning is a crucial part of maintaining a secure network environment.

+Prioritizing the vulnerabilities based on their severity is always good practice and implementing the recommended fixes, such as applying patches, updating software, and reconfiguring settings.

 Happy scanning!